purchased our 1956 Studebaker Golden Hawk (serial #

 Apparently no one was interested in the car until Russell M. Sperau of St. Cloud, Florida purchased the Hawk a year and a half later on September 17, 1957.
 Russell sold the car to Village Motors, 2203 S. Orange Avenue, Orlando on May 8, 1961.
 It was then purchased by Tom McNutt of Orlando on May 25, 1961.

-the car sparingly until 1968 at which time he parked it in his
+the car sparingly until 1968 at which time he parked it

-Tom on October 8, 1983, one year to the day after first talking with Tom
+October 8, 1983, one year to the day after first talking

 The car was virtually buried in Tom's garage and when we initially went to see the car, we could get no closer than about two feet.
 If you could have seen that sight, you would understand Tom's reluctance to pull the car out and finalize the sale.

 persevered and finally on that momentous day, he

 answered my phone call with the question, "guess what

 I'm doing."
 He had been working on getting the Hawk out

 of the garage for about four hours by the time I

 arrived.
 After four more hours, we were ready to tow it